TalariaSoftware/talariasoftware.github.io/_posts/2021-02-04-how_are_you_doing_with_mando_escamilla.md

 description: Mando Escamilla was our guest on Greater than Code
 published_at: 2021-02-04 07:00 -0800
 tags: greater_than_code
+greater_than_code_url: https://www.greaterthancode.com/how-are-you-doing
 ---

-I was one of the hosts lucky enough to welcome the lovely Mando Escamilla to the Greater than Code podcast [episode 219](https://www.greaterthancode.com/how-are-you-doing).
+I was one of the hosts lucky enough to welcome the lovely Mando Escamilla to the Greater than Code podcast episode 219.

 Mando's superpower is the ability to talk about anything personal with other people.
 He got it during a difficult time in his life when he suddenly could no